 Now, let’s talk about the rest of my picks for the best ways to make money online.

-If you’re looking to build a new career online, the first ten ways we just ran through are some of the best, long-term plays for making money online.
-However, for a lot of people (myself included), you probably want to find other, quick online business opportunities where you can start seeing a return more quickly.
+If you’re looking to build a new career online or test your way into launching a small business, the first ten ways we just ran through are some of the best, long-term plays for making money online.
+However, for a lot of people (myself included), you probably want to find other, quick online business opportunities where you can start seeing a return faster.

 Which is a great idea.
 Of course, making money online takes patience and effort.
 But there are lots of proven ways you can get started making money today without the long lead time of building a startup or getting your own freelance business off the ground.